DonHulieo/server_scenarios/README.md

 This is by all means a **"work in progress"** release, and is a test of my abilities streaming and overriding scenarios in FiveM.

+There may be some crashes in certain location; this is apparently due to the deletion of 'clusters'.

+If you are unsure about something, leave it, or set the flag to 2, aka `NoSpawn`.

-If you would like to addon to this resource and modify existing scenarios in the world, open the `sp_manifest.ymt` file and rename the scenario to
+If you would like to addon to this resource and modify existing scenarios in the world, open the `sp_manifest.ymt` file and rename the scenario to:

 ```lua
 `<Name>compcache:/server_scenarios/xxxxxxx</Name>`